The old carpet with its Byzantine border

 “Boarding schools?”

 “There are five in all.
-I’m most proud of the one on a horse farm.
+I’m most proud of the one on our horse farm.
 They start as boys and come out as men.”

 “In America it seems to take forever for boys to become men.
 But I say ‘why wait?’”
-The mouse put his hand on Jonathan’s thigh.
+The mouse put his hand on my thigh.
 “I have a suite nearby.”

-Uncomfortable as he was, Jonathan let the hand rest there in order to build a moment of trust.
+Uncomfortable as I was, I let the hand rest there.
+I needed to build a moment of trust.
 “About the costumes.
 Do you know anything about the magic eyeball and contraption that went missing the night of the murder of Madame Dodi in Seattle?”
-Jonathan asked.
+I asked.

 “Maybe.
 Why?”
-His hand inched further up Jonathan’s thigh.
+His hand inched further up my thigh.

-Jonathan gulped.
-“Because someone wearing a mouse suit just like us was seen fleeing the crime.
+I gulped.
+“Because someone wearing a mouse suit just like ours was seen fleeing the crime.
 What have you heard?”

-The man inside the costume said, “Word’s getting around it was a botched robbery.
+The man inside said, “Word’s getting around it was a botched robbery.
 The magic eyeball and apparatus didn’t make it to the client.”

 “Any idea who wanted it?”
-Jonathan asked.
+I asked.
 He sipped his drink through a straw that passed through a small hole in the mascot’s mouth.

 “No clue,” the man answered.